huy9903098/Bashware-assignment/README.md

 # Exercise 2

-Go to folder /exercise2 in the terminal with 'cd exercise2' and run 'ng serve'.
+Go to folder /exercise2 in the terminal with 'cd exercise2' and run 'ng serve -o'.
 Then it will open the solutions at URL: 'http://localhost:4200/' on your browser